 Confidentiality is the cornerstone of psychotherapy.
 In general I make every effort to keep anything you tell me confidential as this is central to successful counseling.

-When I am working with a couple, I may see you individually as well as together.
-When I am seeing you individually you are encouraged to bring up issues with your partner.
-You are free to bring up what we talk about in individual sessions with your partner.
-However, that is up to you and I will do my best to keep specifics of what you or your partner might have told me confidential and I will not bring anything we talk about in an individual session to your partner.
+When I am working with a couple or a family, I may see you individually as well as together.
+You are free to bring up what we talk about in individual sessions with your family members.
+However, that is up to you and I will do my best to keep specifics of what people tell me in an individual session confidential and I will not bring anything we talk about in an individual session with another family member.

 Please see the “Notice of Privacy Practices” for more information and a detailed listing of the exceptions to confidentiality.